Insight /

 Top-Notch Thai Food

-As much as we love everyday Thai food, sometimes it’s fantastic to be on the receiving end of food that’s made and presented with modern verve, a dollop of distinction and a garnish of style.
-At Nahm restaurant, located in the upmarket Como Metropolitan Hotel, you’ll be in the company of perhaps the fanciest Thai food you’ll ever eat.
+As much as we love everyday Thai fare, sometimes it’s fantastic to be on the receiving end of food that’s made and presented with modern verve, a dollop of distinction and a garnish of style.
+At Sorn restaurant, recently placed at number 38 in the World’s Best Restaurants 2024, you’ll be in the company of perhaps the fanciest Thai food you’ll ever eat.

 Rooftop Repast